List of species and genera

 (1990 - 1996)

 The SIBIC database prepared by Rex Doescher is no longer available on the Web site http://www.nmnh.si.edu/.
-Thus, a copy stored in the BrachNet archives is now available here:
+The original copy stored here in Brach-database:

 [*]Alphabetic list with format GOPHER - Created 9 Feb 1996, at 13:06 by Rex Doescher - more than 2,000 pages.

 [**] Doescher R. 1982.
 "Living and Fossil Brachiopod Genera 1775-1979, Lists and Bibliography".
 Smithsonian Contributions of Paleobioogy, 42, 1-238 (1982).